-- Cream shortening and sugar.
+- In a bowl, cream shortening and sugar together.
 Mix in egg and pumpkin.
-Add remaining ingredients.
+Add in the remaining ingredients.

 - Drop on greased cookie sheet.
 Bake for 10 minutes at 400 degrees.
 Makes about 2 ½-3 dozen.

-This is the original photo from this post.
+This is the original photo from this Pumpkin Chocolate Chip (or Cinnamon Chip) Cookies post.
 The above photo was updated in November 2014.